Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Experimental Results

 \section{Experimental Results}

-We train all agents in the Habitat simulator \cite{Savva_2019_ICCV} and the \textit{Gibson dataset} \cite{xia2018gibson}.
-We follow the standard train/val split over scenes, i.e. $72$ training, $14$ for validation, $14$ for testing, with $\sim 68k$, $75k$ and $71k$ episodes per scene, respectively.
+We train all agents in the Habitat simulator \citep{Savva_2019_ICCV} and the \textit{Gibson dataset} \citep{xia2018gibson}.
+We follow the standard train/val split over scenes, i.e. $72$ training, $14$ for validation, $14$ for testing, with $\sim 68$k, $75$k and $71$k episodes per scene, respectively.

 \myparagraph{Subgoals} All standard episodes are used as long episodes during training, short episodes have been sampled additionally from the training scenes.
 To be comparable, evaluations are performed on the standard (long) episodes only.
 To produce short episodes, we sample waypoints every 3m on each long episode and attach 20 subgoals to each waypoint at a Euclidean distance $\in[3,5]$m.
 The threshold for removing uninformative subgoals is set to $T{=}1.5$m.
-This leads to the creation of $\sim 36M$ short training episodes --- no short episode is used for validation or testing.
+This leads to the creation of $\sim 36$M short training episodes --- no short episode is used for validation or testing.

 \myparagraph{Sim2Real} evaluating sim2real transfer is inherently difficult, as it would optimally require to evaluate all agent variants and ablations on a real physical robot and on a high number of episodes.
-We opted for a three-way strategy for evaluation: (i) \textbf{Sim2Real} experiments evaluate the model and policy $\pi$ trained in simulation on a real physical robot.
-It is the only form of evaluation which correctly estimates navigation performance in a real world scenario, but for practical reasons we limit it to a restricted number of 11 episodes in a large (unseen) office environment shown in Fig. \ref{fig:teaser}. (ii) Evaluation in \textbf{Simulation} allows large-scale evaluation on a large number of episodes and multiple (unseen) environments. (iii) \textbf{Sim2NoisySim} allows similar large-scale evaluation and approximates the transfer gap through artificial noise on simulation parameters; We added noise of different types, similar to \cite{DBLP:journals/corr/abs-1807-06757}, but with slightly different settings: Gaussian Noise of intensity 0.1 on RGB, Redwood noise with D=30 on depth, and actuator noise with intensity 0.5.
+We opted for a three-way strategy: (i) \tcbox[on line,colframe=white,boxsep=0pt,left=1pt,right=1pt,top=1pt,bottom=1pt,colback=green!20]{\textbf{Sim2Real}} experiments evaluate the model and policy $\pi$ trained in simulation on a real physical robot.
+It is the only form of evaluation which correctly estimates navigation performance in a real world scenario, but for practical reasons we limit it to a restricted number of 11 episodes in a large (unseen) office environment shown in Fig. \ref{fig:teaser}; (ii) Evaluation in \tcbox[on line,colframe=white,boxsep=0pt,left=1pt,right=1pt,top=1pt,bottom=1pt,colback=blue!20]{\textbf{Simulation}} allows large-scale evaluation on a large number of unseen environments and episodes; (iii) \tcbox[on line,colframe=white,boxsep=0pt,left=1pt,right=1pt,top=1pt,bottom=1pt,colback=orange!20]{\textbf{Sim2NoisySim}} allows similar large-scale evaluation and approximates the transfer gap through artificial noise on simulation parameters.
+We added noise of different types, similar to \citet{DBLP:journals/corr/abs-1807-06757}, but with slightly different settings: Gaussian Noise of intensity 0.1 on RGB, Redwood noise with D=30 on depth, and actuator noise with intensity 0.5.
 Details are given in the appendix.